stases/math4ai_temp/docs/essentials/uni_variate_der.md

 {: .motivation }
 In this section, we introduce a visualization for computing derivatives of functions $$f: \mathbb{R} \to \mathbb{R}$$.
-Not only will form the basis for both computing higher dimensional derivatives, it will also get you in the habit of thinking graphically about functions.
+Not only will form the basis for both computing higher dimensional derivatives, but it will also get you in the habit of thinking graphically about functions.
 This will be especially useful when doing deep learning later.

 Let us start nice and easy with our basic functions over the reals, i.e. functions $$f: \mathbb{R} \to \mathbb{R}$$.